MaelAbgrall/HardwareforAI/README.md

 at last, if you have no other choice than using wifi for the computer, check that the motherboard have wifi integrated, or else you will need to buy a separate expansion card or a dongle

 #### note on chipset lanes
-The pcie lanes of a chipset on a motherboard are not the same as the ones from the cpu.
+The pcie lanes of a chipset on a motherboard are not the same as the ones from the CPU.
 Do not sum them, it won't work.

 #### Size: